 We plan to build homes, create employment, and provide support for families in the surrounding rural areas of Livingstone, Zambia.

 Upon completion of a family assessment, homes are built by pairing Okodwela resources with local labor and materials.
-Each home is built on it’s own plot of land, will have two rooms, and will be equipped with a toilet, a water purifier bottle per family member, mattresses, pillows, and a title/deed for lifetime ownership.
+Each home is built on it’s own plot of land, will have two rooms, and will be equipped with a toilet, individual water purifier bottles per family member, mattresses, pillows, and a title/deed for lifetime ownership.
 A two-room home will give each family the option to live in one room, while renting out the second to help generate a sustainable income.